larromba/Data-Privacy/README.md

 Alternatively, DNS over TLS could be configured with [knot-resolver](https://www.knot-resolver.cz/) (see [tutorial](https://phiffer.org/2018/04/02/dns-over-tls-on-macos)), and DNS over HTTPS by setting your browser to use something from [this list](https://www.privacytools.io/providers/dns/).
 [LibreDNS](https://libredns.gr/) seems a solid choice.

-# Cryptocurrencies
+# Cryptocurrency
-In order to preserve your privacy when making a purchase, cryptocurrencies can be used.
+If used properly, cryptocurrencies help to preserve your privacy when making a purchase.

-Cryptocurrencies are stored in [wallets](https://www.bitdegree.org/crypto/tutorials/cryptocurrency-wallet#a-brief-of-crypto-wallet) (similar to a bank account number) and are [chained together](https://www.investopedia.com/terms/b/blockchain.asp).
-Wallets contain their value, and their transactions, but have no identity (they’re [pseudonymous](https://dictionary.cambridge.org/dictionary/english/pseudonymous)).

-In order to keep your cryptocurrency [private](https://markshirecrypto.com/crypto-security/how-to-protect-your-cryptocurrency-privacy/#Your-Information-Leaks):
-* Use a privacy focussed wallet, like the [Wassabi Wallet](https://www.wasabiwallet.io/).
-* Only make transactions in the Tor Browser.
+Cryptocurrency transactions are chained together in a public, decentralised [blockchain](https://www.investopedia.com/terms/b/blockchain.asp).
+As it's public, every [transaction](https://www.blockchain.com/btc/tx/645989b3d3df37827f4dfe2f75bf2fea1e66e25d2c6c562225c0123d1567f429) includes information like IP addresses, [transaction addresses](https://www.blockchain.com/btc/address/1KyeBoM2XveqjHUQEcK3qgaxnn1bDFMvwU), and the transaction's value.

+[Wallets](https://www.bitdegree.org/crypto/tutorials/cryptocurrency-wallet#a-brief-of-crypto-wallet) are used to access the value at transaction addresses, and authorise its use.
+They can display a combined total of multiple addresses, which may seem like a storage.
+In reality, a wallet is simply a private key that enabled access to the value located at these addresses.

+The identity of transactions / wallets are often not clear, so cryptocurrencies are considered [pseudonymous](https://dictionary.cambridge.org/dictionary/english/pseudonymous).
+Pseudonymity should not be confused with anonymity, as cryptocurrencies [aren't totally anonymous](https://99bitcoins.com/bitcoin-actually-anonymous/).
+As [regulations](https://www.finder.com/my/global-cryptocurrency-regulations) become tighter, anonymity becomes harder.

+If you're looking to buy some small amounts of bitcoin to make anonymous transactions, you'll first need a [privacy focused wallet](https://bitcoin.org/en/choose-your-wallet?step=5).
+[Blockstream Green](https://blockstream.com/green/) is a good example, as it has an option to use the Tor network built in.

-* Never buy cryptocurrency from an exchange with [Know Your Customer (KYC)](https://www.cryptovantage.com/guides/know-your-customer/).
-A list of exchanges without KYC can be found [here](https://tradingbrowser.com/crypto-exchange-without-kyc/).
+You'll then need to swap Fiat money for cryptocurrency, which is very difficult.
+Never buy cryptocurrency from an exchange with [Know Your Customer (KYC)](https://www.cryptovantage.com/guides/know-your-customer/), as you'll need to provide identification.
+A list of exchanges without KYC can be found [here](https://tradingbrowser.com/crypto-exchange-without-kyc/), however most of them probably require some level of KYC (email, phone number, etc), and may ask for further identification at any stage.

+There exist [other options](https://99bitcoins.com/buy-bitcoin/anonymously-without-id/) to buy anonymous cryptocurrency, but most of them have significant drawbacks.
+Depending on your country, swapping cash for cryptocurrency at [cryptocurrency ATMs](https://99bitcoins.com/buy-bitcoin/anonymously-without-id/#atm) is probably the easiest (and safest) way to avoid KYC ([map here](https://coinatmradar.com/)), especially for smaller amounts.

+If you can't find an ATM without KYC, your best bet is to sign up to a cryptocurrency trading website, like [Hodl Hodl](https://www.hodlhodl.com), or [Paxful](https://paxful.com/).
+If you do this, use an alias email address, fake username, and if you must provide a phone number, use a one from a discardable SIM.
+Beware these platforms are prone to scams, and it can take time to find a reputable seller, or complete a transaction.

+If this seems too unsafe, whilst unsavoury, it's possible to buy through the KYC process, and then use a [mixing service](https://www.worldcryptoindex.com/what-is-a-coin-mixer/) like [bitcoinmixer.io](https://bitcoinmixer.io) ([more listed here](https://bestbitcoinmixers.com/)) to obfuscate transaction relationships with algorithms like [CoinJoin](https://en.bitcoin.it/wiki/CoinJoin).

+After purchasing some cryptocurrency, it requires a number of [confirmations](https://cryptocurrencyfacts.com/what-are-confirmations/) through a process of [mining](https://www.webopedia.com/definitions/cryptocurrency-mining/).
+Occasionally transactions get stuck in an '[unconfirmed](https://changelly.com/blog/transaction-stuck-unconfirmed/)'' state, which happens if the mining fee is set too low.
+Miners work by exchanging a small fee for the processing time it takes to confirm a transaction.
+The lower the fee, the longer the transaction may stay unconfirmed (getting stuck).
+This can be avoided by [checking the fee](https://hackernoon.com/holy-cow-i-sent-a-bitcoin-transaction-with-too-low-fees-are-my-coins-lost-forever-7a865e2e45ba) before purchasing.

 Once you’ve bought some cryptocurrency, you can follow [this tutorial](https://www.vpnmentor.com/blog/pay-anonymously-ins-outs-anonymous-payment-methods/) to pay for things anonymously.
-If you need a [mixing service](https://www.worldcryptoindex.com/what-is-a-coin-mixer/), there’s a list [here](https://bestbitcoinmixers.com/), however the Wassabi Wallet already handles it using [CoinJoin](https://en.bitcoin.it/wiki/CoinJoin).
+At the very least, use the Tor Browser to mask your location whilst making a purchase.

 # Closing Notes
 The NSA revelations suggest it’s probably safer to be over-cautious, rather than too relaxed, as ignorance is easy to exploit.
 However, as there’s no perfect solution, there’s always a tradeoff to be made between paranoia and practicality.